njahn82/rev_flip_results/results.md

 In total, we found 147 being indexed by at least one bibliometric databases examined, covering 97% of the journals in our study.
 Figure presents the number of reverse-flip journals that are indexed by each database and the intersection with other databases.
-Of the ` r index_df %>% distinct(issn) %>% nrow()` indexed journals, Crossref and Scopus are the most frequent sources which cover reverse-flip journals.
+Of the 147 indexed journals, Crossref and Scopus are the most frequent sources which cover reverse-flip journals.
 Together with the Web of Science (JCR) they share the largest number of journals (N = 83), of which 26 journals are also covered by MEDLINE.

 ![](results_files/figure-docx/unnamed-chunk-3-1.png)<!-- -->